freakmaxi/kertish-dfs/head-node/README.md

 - `524`: Zombie file or folder has zombie file(s)
 - `200`: Accepted
 ---
-- `DELETE` is used to delete folders/files in file system.
+- `DELETE` is used to delete folders/files in file storage.
 **CAUTION: Deletion operation is applied immediately**

 ##### Required Headers: